Lu Xun (Eastern Wu): Aftermath

 Throughout these campaigns in Jing Province, Lu Xun had killed, captured or recruited tens of thousands of enemies.
 In recognition of Lu Xun's efforts, Sun Quan promoted him to Right Protector-General (右護軍), General Who Guards the West (鎮西將軍), and promoted him from a village marquis to a county marquis under the title "Marquis of Lou" (婁侯).
 Sun Quan was very pleased with Lu Xun and wanted to specially honour him.
 However, even though Lu Xun already held the rank of a general and a marquis title, he still had to go through the standard protocol of receiving a recommendation from the chief administrating officer in his home province.
 Hence, Sun Quan ordered Lü Fan, the Governor of Yang Province, to "backdate" Lu Xun's service record by stating that he had previously employed Lu Xun as an aide-de-camp (別駕從事) and recommended him as a maocai (茂才).
 (Note: In the Eastern Han dynasty, the standard protocol for an official's career progression was that he had to be first nominated as a xiaolian or maocai (茂才) before he could join the civil service or be eligible for higher appointments.
 Lu Xun skipped this stage in his early career, so his service record had to be backdated in order for his latest appointments and titles to be officially recognised.)

 At the time, there were many educated men in Jing Province who had either obtained positions in the civil service or were unemployed, so Lu Xun wrote a proposal to Sun Quan:

 "In the past, Emperor Gao recruited people with extraordinary abilities; talents flocked to join Emperor Guangwu when he revived the Han dynasty.
 We should attract all Confucian-educated men into the civil service, regardless of how far away they are.
 Now, Jing Province has just been pacified and there are still many people and things yet to be in place.
 I humbly urge you to employ these potential talents and groom them, so that all within the Empire will be attracted by our great culture."

 Sun Quan accepted Lu Xun's proposal.

 Battle of Xiaoting

 Historical background

 In late 220, Cao Pi forced Emperor Xian to abdicate the throne in his favour and ended the Han dynasty.
 He declared himself emperor and established the state of Cao Wei to replace the Han dynasty, marking the start of the Three Kingdoms period.
-Two years later, Liu Bei proclaimed himself emperor and established the state of Shu Han as a successor to the Han dynasty and to challenge Cao Pi's legitimacy.
+The following year, Liu Bei proclaimed himself emperor and established the state of Shu Han as a successor to the Han dynasty and to challenge Cao Pi's legitimacy.
 Sun Quan agreed to submit to Cao Pi's rule and received the title of a vassal king, King of Wu" (吳王).
 However, in late 222, he declared independence from the Cao Wei regime but retained his title "King of Wu".